 Shanghai through the eyes of Japanese expat

-The 22nd episode of "Shanghai Through Our Eyes" features Japan's Akiko Natalie Tomonari, a gastroenterologist at ParkwayHealth.
+The 25th episode of "Shanghai Through Our Eyes" features Japanese expat Takumi Kato, president of Shanghai Ezaki Glico Foods Co.

-"Medically, the collaboration between China and Japan is very good right now," said Akiko.
-"In my field of gastroenterology, Chinese doctors go to Japan and learn the techniques and bring them back to China.
-Meanwhile, China can deliver very reasonably priced while very good quality machines for medical care.
-Japan imports these machines."
+Kato thinks Shanghai and Japanese city Kobe, where he has lived for 25 years, shares a similar atmosphere.

+"People here are very sophisticated," he said.
+"Shanghai is also very different: the fast advancing technology, flourishing cultural industries and convenient lifestyle.
+You can do a lot with just a phone in various aspects of life."